The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Event: Athletics: Women’s high jump.

-Jumping queen Eleanor Patterson took out the bronze medal for the Women’s High Jump Final on day nine.
+Jumping queen Eleanor Patterson took out the bronze medal for the Women’s High Jump Final on Day 9, the same event that Nicola Olyslagers took out the silver.
+Patterson jumped 1.95m.

 Full Paris Olympics medal tally

-As Day 11 comes to an end, Australia stands at number three on the world medal tally for the Paris 2024 Olympic Games.
+As Day 12 comes to an end, Australia stands at number four on the world medal tally for the Paris 2024 Olympic Games.

+Unfortunately for the rest of the world, topping the list is the United States Of America, with 21 gold, 30 silver, and 28 bronze medals.
+Meaning they now lead the tally no matter which way they count it.

-Topping the list is the People’s Republic of China, with 21 gold medals, 17 silver, and 13 bronze.
-Coming in second is USA, now sitting on 19 gold medals, 27 silver and 26 bronze.
-And coming in third is France with 12 gold, 14 silver and 18 bronze.
+In second place is the People’s Republic of China, with 21 gold medals, 18 silver, and 14 bronze.
+And in third is France with 13 gold, 16 silver and 19 bronze.

 The Paris 2024 Games can be viewed live and on demand on Channel Nine and 9Now, or on Stan.